shivapendem/postgres-queryparser/README.md

     npm i postgres-queryparser --save
     let pg_parser = require('postgres-queryparser');

 # How to use
+## Version V 1.1.4:
+    updated to validate $ entries in values.
 ## Version V 1.1.3:
     updated to validate null validation.
 ## Version V 1.1.2: